mnot/I-D/draft-nottingham-iab-age-restrictions.md

 Many existant proposals for age restriction systems require its users to have certain capabilities -- for example, a personal smartphone, a government credential, or a camera with certain resolution.

-When such requirements are imposed, some number of people will be disenfranchised from full use of the Internet – especially if age restriction becomes pervasive across many services.
+Imposing these requirements means that some number of people will be disenfranchised from full use of the Internet – especially if age restriction becomes pervasive across many services.
+At the scale of the entire Internet (or even in a single country), this can be a large number of disenfranchised people.

-For example, many people only have Internet access from public computers (such as those in libraries), and do not have exclusive or reliable access to a “smart” phone.
+For example, many people only have Internet access from public computers (such as those in libraries), and do not have exclusive or reliable access to a smartphone.
 Others lack government-issued identity documents that some schemes rely upon.

 While such restrictions may be palatable in a closed system (such as on a single platform or in a single jurisdiction), they are not suitable for Internet-wide deployment.